lazib28/AM_PSK_Communication_Link/README.md

 # AM_PSK_Communication_Link
-Design and Simulation of AM and PSK Communication Link
+Design and Simulation of AM and PSK Communication Link on Simulink